-The management of financial crime risk resides with the Head of Financial Crime Compliance.
+The management of regulatory compliance risk and financial crime risk resides with the Head of Financial Crime Compliance.
 The Head is supported by the Financial Crime Compliance Committee.
+Oversight is maintained by the Group Chief Risk Officer, in line with their enterprise risk oversight responsibilities, through the RMM.

 Day-to-day responsibility for risk management is delegated to senior managers with individual accountability for decision making.
-These managers are supported by global functions.
+These managers are supported by global functions and businesses.
 All employees have a role to play in risk management.
 These roles are defined using the three lines of defence model, which takes into account the Group's business and functional structures.

-HSBC JOH's risk governance structures ensure appropriate oversight and accountability of risk, which facilitates the reporting and escalation to the RMM (see page 74 of the HSBC Holdings plc Annual Report and Accounts 2019).
+HSBC JOH's risk governance structures ensure appropriate oversight and accountability of risk, which facilitates the reporting and escalation to the RMM (see page 108 of the HSBC Holdings plc Annual Report and Accounts 2020).